mrdja026/image_analyzer/README.md

 ### TODO

 - [x] Ported to NODE
+- [ ] Add Email fetcher as a desktop app
 - [ ] inconsistent results over same image vs python codebase (combining summarizing text from chunks is flaky)
 - [ ] Auto detect large image | What constitutes a large image - this makes it flaky (maybe?)
 - [ ] Add MODELFILES for easier configuration of the prompts
 - [ ] Try Dense models, not MoE like qwen with diff MODE files
 - [ ] simplify build process, node & ts -.-, maybe try new node
 - [ ] Cleanup readme.md
 - [ ] Remove python code once quality of results is better
 - [ ] Chunking is a bit clunky, better results got with Python version
 - [ ] Web scraping would eliminate OCR — but I like OCR; implement web scraping for better performance, no need for LLM then
 - [ ] TESTS